Report Detail Page

 Benefits of BladeStop

 Improved operator safety is the only aim for this development, with the reduction (and possibly elimination) of band saw caused amputations and major cuts.

 It is important to note that in stopping the blade, blade contact with the operator is made.
 The result is that the operator will receive a slight cut.
 This being the case, BladeStop is more correctly categorised as an injury minimisation rather than a safety device.
-MAR is offering an add-on enhancement to BladeStop that will even further reduce the chances of injuries.
+Scott Technology Australia is offering an add-on enhancement to BladeStop that will even further reduce the chances of injuries.
 This is called 'GloveCheck'.